-Why does sex sell?
 Do nice napkins make coffee taste better?
-And why do we love freebies?
-Predictably Irrational explains the mysteries of human behaviour.
+Predictably Irrational answers the mysteries of human behaviour.

-One chapter of Predictably Irrational sees Ariely round-up 25 college guys to take an intimate survey on sexual preferences and limits.
+One chapter of Predictably Irrational sees Ariely get 25 college guys to take a survey on sexual preferences and boundaries.
 They do this twice, both in non-aroused and aroused states.

-Being aroused, it turns out, changes the way people answer even familiar questions.
-It can cause them to take more risks, or even to ignore personal morals or the law.
+Being aroused, it turns out, changes the way people answer questions.
+It can cause them to take more risks, or to ignore personal morals – and even the law.

-If this sounds fairly invasive, there’s a reason.
-Ariely’s research is all about the subtle ways our peer groups, advertisers and even environment affects our choices – all the things which make people ‘predictably irrational’.
+If this sounds invasive, there’s a reason.
+Ariely’s research is all about the subtle ways peer groups, advertisers and even social environment affects our choices – all the things which make people ‘predictably irrational’.

-Why do we overvalue the things we sell, but undervalue how much we’re prepared to pay someone else?
-Does decor make food seem tastier and, therefore, worth paying more more for?
+Why do we overvalue the things we sell, but undervalue how much we’re prepared to pay others?
+Do fancy napkins make food seem tastier and, therefore, worth paying more more for?
 Why are ‘free’ offers so potent?

 This is a book for marketers, clearly, but also statisticians, students, and anyone even vaguely interested in the forces of influence.
 It’s also a reasonable primer in learning to read statistics and think beyond news headlines critically.